moondump/rainyrandopic/README.md

 GET 'https://randopic.herokuapp.com'
 ```

-This will give the student a new Image and Image ID to use for the code challenge.
+This will generate a new `Image` for the student and display the `image_id` as well as the URL for the endpoint which will return the full image data.

 ---